mahinkat/CMSC320_Final/README.md

 ## Exploratory Data Analysis (EDA)

 We formulated several hypotheses which we were curious about and ran what we felt were the most appropriate tests regarding each hypothesis.
+In this part of the data science process, we will run various types of hypothesis testing to verify whether or not our standard or null hypothesis should be rejected or not.
+To determine whether or not to reject a null hypothesis, we calculate a p-value and compare it against a pre-determined significance level, ɑ.

 ### 1. Hypothesis Testing: Chi-Squared Test on Shooting Efficiency and Player Court Time